jonathanhogg/flitter/docs/canvas3d.md

 `translucency=` *TRANSLUCENCY*
-: Specifies how translucent this material is as a distance (in the world coordinate system) over which half of the light falling on the backfaces of the object will pass through it.
+: Specifies how translucent this material is as a distance (in the world coordinate system) over which half of the light falling on the back faces of the object will pass through it.
 The default is `0`, meaning no translucency.
 At low levels of translucency, light will be scattered and will glow through the edges/thin-parts of objects.
 At higher levels of translucency light will be